Absolute Tenacity

 Art on The Strand in Galveston TX

-If you’re traveling with your pets, as so many of us do, you might like to know that there are several restaurants in town that welcome leashed pets at outdoor tables on the patio!
+If you’re traveling with your pets, as so many of us do, you might like to know that several restaurants in town welcome leashed pets at outdoor tables on the patio!
 For Example:

 But there might be plenty of other places that are down with the idea, so don’t hesitate to ask!
 Generally, people are very friendly, and establishments are accommodating!